dhis2/dhis2-releases/roadmap/analytics.md

 ### 2.38

--   New event reports/event visualizer application phase one
+-   New line listing application phase one

     -  [x] New, more intuitive, user-interface
     -  [x] Replace existing line listing functionality in old event reports